Published by:

 Willow, the new Cyber Essentials question set, was published on Monday (23rd Sept 2024) by IASME and the NCSC which will replace Montpellier in 2025.
 This also means that new versions of the supporting documents have been released which are Requirements for IT Infrastructure (v3.2) and Cyber Essentials Plus Test Specification (v3.2).

-The exact date when the new question set comes into effect is the 28th April 2025.
+The date for the new question set going live is fast approaching, with it being this month on the 28th April 2025.

 Why are new versions released?